2018 Bihar riots: March 27, Samastipur

 On 27 March 2018, Clashes hit between Hindus and Muslims in the Rosera area, where a mosque was vandalised and people from the Hindus side forcibly hoisted a saffron flag on the top of the minaret of the mosque.
 One day before this incident, someone had thrown a slipper at a Ram Navmi procession.
-However, police didn't verify who thrown it.
+However, police didn't verify who threw it.
 Ten people including a police officer injured and three vehicles were set on fire.
 After the incident curfew was imposed and three people were arrested for inciting violence.

 March 27, Munger

-On 27 March 2018, during the immersion procession of Chaiti Durga, some people played controversial songs) and chanted inflammatory slogans against the Muslim community.
+On 27 March 2018, during the immersion procession of Chaiti Durga, some people played controversial songs and chanted inflammatory slogans against the Muslim community.
 In reaction, the Muslim community protested and suddenly clashes erupted between Hindus and Muslims there.
 Stone pelting incidents were reported and also some people from both sides fired shots with weapons.
 In these clashes property and vehicles were set on fire.